 - Agents should ensure that any keys are appropriately cleaned before handover.

-Should you have any further question please do not hesitate to contact us.
+Should you have any further questions please do not hesitate to contact us.

 To read the full guidance on home moving during the coronavirus outbreak follow this link